Metro (department store): Metro Indonesia

 The department stores with more than 1000000 sqft of retail space combined offers merchandise from international labels to famous local brands.
-It opened its first branch at Pondok Indah Mall in 1990, followed by Plaza Senayan in 1996.
+It opened its first branch at Pondok Indah Mall in 1991 in partnership with Rajawali Corpora, followed by Plaza Senayan in 1996.
 Metro expands in 2001-2002 as they opened two new branches at Bandung Supermal (now Trans Studio Mall) & Mal Taman Anggrek respectively.
 From 2010 to 2012, Metro opened 4 new branches respectively: Makassar's Trans Studio Mall in 2010, Surabaya's Ciputra World in 2011, Jakarta's Gandaria City in 2012, and Solo's The Park Mall in 2013.
 In 2017, Metro finally expands after 4 years hiatus, opening a new branch in Puri Indah Mall and Grand Kawanua Manado.
 In 2019, Metro opened its sixth Jakarta store in Trans Studio Mall Cibubur.

 Metro Pacific Place, opened in 2008, is closed in 2017.
 Used to be called as M Pacific Place in 2008 before converted to Metro in 2009, this location is relocated to the Puri Indah Mall branch in 2017, based on inside sources.
 Meanwhile, in 2018, Metro downsized its Plaza Senayan store from four floors to two floors, followed by its branch at Mal Taman Anggrek in July 2019, downsized from three floors to two floors.
 At the same year, Grand Kawanua Citywalk closed for reconception, forcing Metro to close.
 Metro then relocated to Manado Town Square 3 on 3 December 2021, and opened at Margo City on 10 December 2021.
 Both stores are replacing the recently liquidated Parkson's middle brand Centro, who were declared bankrupt by court in May 2021.
-On 7 January 2022, Metro closed its Mal Taman Anggrek store without prior announcement.